Experience life at sea on this Atlantic sailing crossing from Cape Town to Montevideo and learn to sail a 100 year old traditional tall ship.

 In the aft of the ship you have the Library.
 This is usually the most quiet place of the ship so ideal to read a book or work on your own logbook.
 On tweendeck level you will find the Lounge.
 Breakfast is served here but this room also is used by the guides to have their lectures and show their movies.
 In the deckhouse you will find the ships bar and nice benches to meet your fellow crew.

-There are four 2-person cabins, four 4-person cabins and four 6-person cabins.
+There are two 2-person cabins, four 4-person cabins and four 6-person cabins.
 The classic bunks are very comfortable.
 Every bunk has its own sheet, duvet and covers.
 You do not have to bring your own sleeping bags.
 Towels will be provided too.
 All cabins are provided with ensuite shower and toilet.

 At sea it is very important to eat and drink well.
 An experienced cook and cooks mate prepare excellent meals every day.
 You will be suprised by the variaty of dishes.
 The cook will often use local ingredients from the ports we visit.
 And if allowed a fresh caught fish will be on the menu as well.